 There is no part of a film's marketing that's more important than its trailer.
 An entire film's financial success—and a studio's very future—can be determined by a mere two-and-a-half minute preview released months in advance of a movie's premiere.
 Case in point: More than 13 million people watched Warner Bros.' first Wonder Woman trailer on YouTube within 48 hours of its release—giving the movie the type of buzz that executives can only dream of.
-Even if the movie isn't well received by critics, the good will from a successful trailer can still carry it toward a healthy profit.

 But amid all the hype attached to trailers, there's one big question that we don't really think about: Why are these previews even called trailers when they're shown before films?
 Well that's just the thing, they weren't always played before movies—and the very first trailer on record wasn't even for a film.
 It was actually for a 1913 play called The Pleasure Seekers.